peterchettiar/llm-search-engine/README.md

 # LLM Zoomcamp pre-course workshop 2: Implement a Search Engine

 As the title suggests, this repo captures the content as well as code walkthrough from the workshop conducted by [datatalks.club](https://datatalks.club/).
 This session is more of a taster into the actual course [llm-zoomcamp](https://github.com/DataTalksClub/llm-zoomcamp) for those interested in Large Language Models (LLMs).
+Actually, this would be pretty useful in the first week of the course as the instructor goes through the materials quite briefly.
+Hence, it would be advisable to go through the pre-course thoroughly.
 Enough chit-chat, let's dive into the content and the video link for the workshop is [here](https://www.youtube.com/watch?v=nMrGK5QgPVE).

 ## 1. Introduction to LLM and RAG